Chart Color Schemes

 Fairlight features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 69.9% of all households, including 32.4% couples with children, 29.7% couples without children, and 7.1% single parent families.
-Non-family households account for the remaining 30.1%, with lone person households at 23.8% and group households comprising 6.3%.
+Family households account for 69.9 percent of all households, including 32.4 percent couples with children, 29.7 percent couples without children, and 7.1 percent single parent families.
+Non-family households constitute the remaining 30.1 percent, with lone person households at 23.8 percent and group households comprising 6.3 percent of the total.
 The median household size is 2.4 people, which is smaller than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households